 Can HOA Make Me Get Rid of My Dog?

 Many associations have a clear no-pets policy, offering no leeway whatsoever.
 In that case, the answer to this question depends on when the policy was enacted.
-If such a policy already exists before you decided to get a pet, then the HOA can legally make you remove your pet.
+If such a policy already existed before you decided to get a pet, then the HOA can legally make you remove your pet.
 Conversely, if you already own a pet and the HOA introduces a new no-pets policy, then there is a good chance the HOA can’t enforce the policy against you.

 The type of association can also influence whether or not an HOA chooses to adopt a no-pets policy.
 Such a policy is usually more common in condominium settings than single-family home settings.
 This is because pet noise is a much greater concern when units are so close together.
 Additionally, there is not much green space in condos where dogs can roam and play.